TREASURIES-U.S. yields shoot higher after Powell sets hawkish tone

 "The Fed is entering the new phase of this rate hike cycle, where 75, 75, banging you over the head isn't needed anymore," he said, referring to the four consecutive rates hikes of 75 bps each at the past four meetings of Fed policymakers.

-Fed fund futures lifted expectations for the Fed's terminal rate to 5.135% in June 2023, with the market now calling for that rate to be above 5% for the five Fed meetings next year from March through September.
+Fed fund futures lifted expectations for the Fed's terminal rate to 5.147% in June 2023, with the market now calling for that rate to be above 5% for the five Fed meetings next year from March through September.
+Before Wednesday, futures had barely breached 5%, and only in one month.
+FEDWATCH

 Gennadiy Goldberg, senior rates strategist at TD Securities, said the Fed will have to tighten policy quite a bit further, which is why the terminal rate will likely hit 5.5% in May 2023.